Zeros of Hecke polynomials arising from weak eigenforms: Introduction and Statement of Results

 This result may be stated in terms of ``divisor polynomials'' of modular forms, with zeros in the interval $[0, 1728]$.
 Viewed in this lens, we observe similar phenomena in the zeros of polynomials arising from other forms on $\SL_2(\Z)$, including meromorphic Poincar\'e series \cite{Rankin} and images of the $j$-function under the Hecke action \cite{AKN}.

 Here, we expand this picture to include a large class of harmonic Maass forms, generalizing work of Ono and the author \cite{GomezOno}.
-Namely, for weak Hecke eigenforms $F$ of weight $2-k$ with real Fourier coefficients, we define Hecke polynomials $P_n(F;x)$ and prove that, for large $n$, all of their zeros are simple and lie in $[0,1728]$, and that these zeros equidistribute as $n \to \infty$.
+Namely, for weak Hecke eigenforms $F$ of weight $2-k$ with real Fourier coefficients, we define Hecke polynomials $P_n(F;x)$ and prove that, for large $n$, all of their zeros are simple and lie in $[0,1728]$.
 Our method expresses $F$ as a linear combination of Maass–Poincar\'e series and tracks Hecke action along the arc $\cA$.

 To state these results, define

 We also recall the classical modular discriminant

 and the modular $j$-invariant